fromsantanu/C-Language/pages/Chapter05-02.md

-# Chapter: Function Arguments and Return Values
+# Function Arguments and Return Values

 Functions in C are powerful tools for modular programming, and their effectiveness lies in how they interact with the rest of the program through **arguments** and **return values**.
 This chapter covers how to pass data to functions using arguments and retrieve results using return values.